 9. Use H1 Tag In Your Post Titles

 HTML tags are essential for SEO.
-If your blog posts have a title wrapped up in any HTML tag other than H1, you need to fix it.
+If your blog posts have a title wrapped up in any HTML tag other than H1, you need to change it.

-HTML tags go from H1 to H6.
+HTML tags go from H1 to H6 chronologically.
 Generally, your post title, which is your heading, should be wrapped up in the H1 tag.
 Any subheadings in the piece of content would then be wrapped up in H2 or H3 tags.

-The keyword you add in your H1 tag has a significant weight and Google gives more attention to it.
-So put your headlines inside H! tags instead of H2.
+The keyword you add in your H1 tag has a significant weight, and Google gives more attention to the keywords in it.
+So put your headlines inside H1 tags instead of H2.

 There should be no more than one H1 tag in your content.
 You can add multiple H2 tags, though.